Why Do The Work That Computers Can Do For You?

 As you create content, you should not be posting it immediately.
 Schedule blocks of “content-creation time” and write several blog posts and curate social media shares for your audiences.
 Then use tools to schedule the blog post publication time, promotion in social media, and times to share your curated content with your social media audiences.
 Schedule tweets, Facebook and Instagram updates, pins on Pinterest, shares on LinkedIn.
 The computer does the scheduling, pulls relevant content for your review, and automates promotion at your set times.
 You focus on creating and finding content to share.

 Your marketing plan should include lead generation through your website.
 Offering gated content such as ebooks, quizzes, and white papers provides incentive for your prospects to register for your email updates.
 Once you have permission to email your users, let the computer run a pre-defined workflow to nurture your prospects to the next level of your funnel, all the while recording their responses, engagements, and assigning a lead score to help you better understand your prospect pool.
 The computer engages and nurtures while you build relationships at the right time.

-Using tools like Google Analytics, Buffer, SumAll, and others allow you to create regular marketing performance reports.
+Using tools like Google Analytics and Buffer will enable you to create regular marketing performance reports.
 These tools also provide automation to have these reports sent to you on a regular basis, without a need to manually log in to review.
 You should set these on autopilot.